-Figuring out how to bring your baby home from the hospital in the winter can feel like a hard question to answer for new parents.
+Planning the logistics for bringing home Baby in the winter from the hospital can be an additional point of stress on top of the anxiety you might be feeling about having a new baby.
 As if you didn’t have enough to worry about during labor and delivery, staring at the snow outside of your room could make you anxious thinking about how to keep your baby warm for the trip home if you aren’t prepared.

 When bringing home your baby from the hospital in the winter parents should dress their newborn in layers, avoid bulky coats or outfits in the car seat, and focus on using blankets for extra warmth.
 Be sure the car is warm and the roads are safe before leaving the hospital.